PRACTICE DIRECTION 34A – DEPOSITIONS AND COURT ATTENDANCE BY WITNESSES

 (c) any answer given, and

-(2) give his opinion as to the validity of the objection and must record it in the deposition or a document attached to it.
+(2) give their opinion as to the validity of the objection and must record it in the deposition or a document attached to it.

 The court will decide as to the validity of the objection and any question of costs arising from it.